Panini (song)

 "Panini" is a song by American rapper Lil Nas X from his second EP 7 (2019).
 It was released as his second single through Columbia Records on June 20, 2019.
-"Panini" was written by Lil Nas X, alongside production duo Take a Daytrip (consisting of Denzel Baptiste and David Biral) and co-producer Dot da Genius.
-Late singer and Nirvana frontman Kurt Cobain is also credited as a writer due to the chorus containing an interpolation of the band's song "In Bloom" from their second studio album, Nevermind.
+"Panini" was written by Lil Nas X himself, alongside production duo Take a Daytrip (consisting of Denzel Baptiste and David Biral) and co-producer Dot da Genius.
+Late singer and Nirvana frontman Kurt Cobain is also credited as a songwriter, due to the chorus containing an interpolation of the band's song "In Bloom", from their second studio album, Nevermind (1991).
+A remix featuring a guest appearance from American rapper DaBaby was released on September 13, 2019.

-The song, when released as a single, hit number 5 on the US Billboard Hot 100, number 2 on the Hot R&B/Hip-Hop Songs chart and number 1 on the US Billboard Rhythmic charts.
-The song also hit the top 10 in 4 charts in the United States and in Belgium, Canada, Greece, Latvia, and Lithuania.
-Mike Diva directed the "Panini" music video starring Skai Jackson.
+Upon its release, the song was positively received by music critics.
+Commercially, it charted number 5 on the US Billboard Hot 100 and number 2 on the Hot R&B/Hip-Hop Songs chart, and peaked at number 1 on the US Billboard Rhythmic chart..
+The song also charted within the top 10 of four US charts and charts in Belgium, Canada, Greece, Latvia, and Lithuania.
+Mike Diva directed the "Panini" music video, starring Skai Jackson.
 Released on the 5th of September, 2019, it features her trying to outrun Lil Nas X and choreographed robots in a futuristic setting.
-A remix with American rapper DaBaby was released on September 13, 2019.